scaffops/python/README.md

 poe sync HEAD
 ```

-You might use some other ref than HEAD, up to you.
+You might use a [ref](https://www.atlassian.com/git/tutorials/refs-and-the-reflog) different than HEAD, up to you.

-More information about copier [here](https://copier.readthedocs.io/en/stable/).

 # License
 This project is licensed under the terms of the [MIT License](/LICENSE).